 None of us is protected by statistics

-The fact is that while a disease might be labeled as “rare”, the number of persons in Europe suffering from a rare disease is estimated at over 30 million.
+While an individual disease might be labeled as “rare”, the total number of persons in Europe suffering from one of the over 6000 different identified rare diseases is estimated at over 30 million.

-Rare diseases do not only affect those diagnosed, but their families, friends, care takers and society as a whole.
+Rare diseases not only affect the person diagnosed - they also impact families, friends, care takers and society as a whole.

-While one rare disease may affect as few as 1 in 50,000 people, rare disease patients collectively comprise 6 to 8 % of the EU population.
+An individual rare disease may affect only one person in a million, but all together, rare disease patients comprise 6% to 8 % of the EU population.